fbef0102/Game-Private_Plugin/Plugin_插件/Coop_戰役模式/coopbosses_ifier/readme.md

 * <details><summary>How does it work?</summary>

-	* Disable Tank and Witch by Director
+	* This plugin spawns only one tank and one witch each round in coop/realism mode
 	* Boss (Tank or Witch) will be spawned when the furthest survivor reach a percentage of map
 	* For example
   		```php